-During 2013-2020, we conducted a grid-based sampling design in both June and September, referred to here as spring and autumn, respectively (Figure 1).
-This sampling design complemented the time series of combined trawling efforts between ODNR and OMNRF in August, and together these surveys provide a foundation for addressing ongoing and emerging issues defined by Lake Erie task groups.
+During 2013-2021, we conducted a grid-based sampling design in both June and September, referred to here as spring and autumn, respectively (Figure 1).
+This sampling design complemented the time series of combined trawling efforts between ODNR and OMNDMNRF in August, and together these surveys provide a foundation for addressing ongoing and emerging issues defined by Lake Erie task groups.
 The sampling domain was west of the Lorain Ridge, which acts as a natural boundary between the relatively shallow West Basin and deeper Central Basin (Figure 1).

 Figure 1.
-Target bottom trawl locations in the West Basin of Lake Erie sampled by U.S. Geological Survey Lake Erie Biological Station.
-Filled circles represent stations sampled in September 2020.
+Target bottom trawl locations sampled by U.S. Geological Survey Lake Erie Biological Station.
+All stations were sampled in June 2021.
+Filled circles represents stations sampled in September 2021.

-Sampling locations were selected both to accommodate the trawling net used on the R/V Muskie (no shallower than head-rope height $\sim 3$ m), and to effectively evaluate fish populations at all deep-water habitats in western Lake Erie, which included areas of the main basin, Lake Erie Islands (Kelleys Island, Pelee Island, the Bass Islands, and several smaller islands) and major river mouths (Detroit, Sandusky, and Maumee rivers).
+Sampling locations were selected both to accommodate the trawling net used on the R/V Muskie (no shallower than head-rope height ~3 m), and to effectively evaluate fish populations at all deep-water habitats in western Lake Erie, which included areas of the main basin, Lake Erie Islands (Kelleys Island, Pelee Island, the Bass Islands, and several smaller islands) and major river mouths (Detroit, Sandusky, and Maumee rivers).
 The spacing of the grid was six minutes of longitude (E-W) and latitude (N-S), and sampling took place at the origin.
 This spacing was chosen to maximize our spatiotemporal coverage and provide the maximum number of locations that could be sampled within a week (n=41).
 Due to navigation concerns, the entire grid was shifted south by 1.85 km after the spring sampling trip in 2013 to avoid conflict with large boats using the shipping lanes.
 In spring of 2017, only 36 sites were sampled due to a structural failure of the trawl gallows when the net became snagged on the lake bottom.
-In spring of 2018, no trawling was conducted due to maintenance and repair of the research vessel while in dry-dock.
+In spring of

+2018, no trawling was conducted due to maintenance and repair of the research vessel while in dry-dock.
 Sampling in 2020 was restricted to September and US waters only due to the SARS-CoV-2 pandemic.
+All 41 stations were sampled in June 2021; however, stations were restricted to US waters only again due to the SARS-CoV-2 pandemic in September 2021.